Fabrication of a boron-doped nanocrystalline diamond grown on an WC–Co electrode for degradation of phenol

 | Analysis | Full AI Review Included |

-- Stability Achievement: The electrode showed excellent electrochemical stability, achieving a service life exceeding 400 hours in an Accelerated Life Test (ALT) at a high current density (1 A cm-2).
+- Electrochemical Stability: Demonstrated superior stability compared to conventional substrates (Ti, Si, Nb), achieving a service life exceeding 400 hours in an Accelerated Life Test (ALT) at a high current density (1 A cm-2).

-- Pollutant Degradation: The electrode exhibited high activity in degrading high-concentration phenol (25 mmol L-1), reducing the Chemical Oxygen Demand (COD) from 5795 mg L-1 to 85 mg L-1.
+- Application Performance: Achieved high mineralization capacity for concentrated phenol (25 mmol L-1), reducing Chemical Oxygen Demand (COD) from 5795 mg L-1 to 85 mg L-1 with an average current efficiency of 46%.

 Technical Specifications